JoshuaKGoldberg/Goldblog/content/blog/tslint-maintenance/index.md

 ## Shoutouts

 I spent some time looking back through my GitHub activity in the various TSLint-related repositories.
-A few names stuck out as consistent supports of me, the project, and the community.
+A few names stuck out as consistent supporters of me, the project, and/or the community.

 ### TSLint